The Best Homemade Zucchini Bread Recipe (Moist, Easy, and Foolproof)

 Notes

-Storage: Wrap cooled zucchini bread tightly in plastic wrap or store in an airtight container at room temperature for up to 3 days, or refrigerate for up to 6 days.
-Freezing: Slice the loaf, wrap individual slices in plastic wrap, and freeze in a zip-top bag for up to 3 months.
-Thaw at room temperature or microwave for 30 seconds.
-Make-ahead tip: You can grate and squeeze the zucchini up to 24 hours ahead and refrigerate it covered.
-Moisture control is key: lightly squeezing the zucchini in a clean towel prevents a gummy loaf without making it dry.
+Store cooled zucchini bread tightly wrapped in plastic wrap at room temperature for up to 3 days, or refrigerate for up to 1 week.
+To freeze, wrap individual slices in plastic wrap and place them in a zip-top freezer bag for up to 3 months.
+Thaw slices at room temperature or warm them briefly in the microwave.
+For the best texture, do not squeeze moisture from the grated zucchini before adding it to the batter.

 Frequently Asked Questions

-To make this zucchini bread without eggs, replace each egg with a flax egg (1 tablespoon ground flaxseed mixed with 3 tablespoons water, rested for 5 minutes) or use 0.25 cup of unsweetened applesauce per egg.
-The texture will be slightly denser but still delicious.
+Yes.
+To make this zucchini bread without eggs, replace each egg with a flax egg (1 tablespoon ground flaxseed mixed with 3 tablespoons water, rested for 5 minutes) or use unsweetened applesauce at 0.25 cup per egg.
+The texture will be slightly denser but still delicious and moist.

-Stored in an airtight container at room temperature, this easy homemade zucchini bread stays moist and fresh for up to 3 days.
-Refrigerated, it lasts up to 6 days.
-For longer storage, freeze individual slices for up to 3 months and thaw as needed.
+Wrapped tightly, zucchini bread stays moist at room temperature for up to 3 days.
+Refrigerated, it keeps well for up to 1 week.
+You can also freeze individual slices for up to 3 months and thaw them as needed, making it a great make-ahead treat.

 Comments & Reviews